oneall/loudvoice-comment-system-wordpress/README.md

-LoudVoice replaces the basic WordPress comments by a <strong>powerful comment system</strong> that includes logging in with 30+ social networks, spam filters and more.
+LoudVoice replaces the basic WordPress comments by a **powerful comment system**> that includes logging in with 30+ social networks, spam filters and more.

 ### Plugin Installation